ulex-opensource/Ulex/README.md

 ## How Does Ulex Resolve Disputes?
 The default procedure for resolving disputes in Ulex has three elements:
 1. Judges:  Each of the opposing parties chooses a judge, and those two judges choose a third.
-2. Remedies:  The judges choose a remedy offered by one of the parties.
+2. Remedies:  The judges choose a remedy offered by one of the parties or dismiss the case.
-3. Costs:  The losing party pays the winning party's legal costs.
+3. Costs:  The losing party pays the winning party's reasonable legal costs.

 Ulex also includes more detailed procedural rules, authored by preeminent nongovernmental organizations.